 As babies approach the end of their first year, it is time to think about upping their toy game.
-You probably have lots of early toys (rattles, rings, links…) that no longer seem to interest your baby.
+You probably have lots of early toys that no longer seem to interest your baby (rattles, rings, links…).
 As children approach one year old, I am often asked.
 “What toys will interest my little one?”
-Toys that are a little more complex, maybe have moving parts, and help babies think.
+Toys that are a little more complex stimulate thinking and motor skills.
+Think moving parts, some action, cause and effect.
 Here are some of my choices:

 Pop Up bars are wonderful early cause-and-effect toys.
 This activity is also great for language and social skills (“pop!”, “close”, “your turn!”).
 For very little ones, I just expect kids to help me close them after I pop them up.
 As their fine motor skills improve they can do more of the levers.
 This one here is just one of the many that are out there.